Stanford-ILIAD/PantheonRL/README.md

 PantheonRL is built on top of StableBaselines3 (SB3), allowing direct access to many of SB3's standard RL training algorithms such as PPO.
 PantheonRL currently follows a decentralized training paradigm -- each agent is equipped with its own replay buffer and update algorithm.
 The agents objects are designed to be easily manipulable.
 They can be saved, loaded and plugged into different training procedures such as self-play, ad-hoc / cross-play, round-robin training, or finetuning.

-This package will be presented as a demo at the AAAI-22 Demonstrations Program.
+This package was presented as a demo at the AAAI-22 Demonstrations Program.

 [Demo Paper](https://arxiv.org/abs/2112.07013)